Phoenix-Home-Cleaning/op_trAIder/CONTRIBUTING.md

 - [Changes that affect deployment/monitoring]
 ```

 This ensures all changes are documented for audit and release purposes.

+**Automatic Merge**: If the final check passes, your PR will be automatically squashed and merged into `main`.